Synesthesia-2/Synesthesia/README.md

 Client:
   - Jade / Stylus
   - jQuery
-  - Backbone.js
+  - Backbone.js / Handlebars
   - Browserify

 Input:
+  - Internal Webcam
+  - HTML5
+  - External Infrared-sensitive Camera
+  - Internal Microphone
-  - Webaudio
+  - Web Audio API
-  - Phone gyroscope / accelerometer
+  - Mobile phone gyroscope / accelerometer

 Output:
+  - D3.js
+  - Pixi.JS
   - WebGL
+  - ShaderParticleEngine

 Unit Testing:
   - Mocha
   - PhantomJS

+## 1.0
+This project is based on Synesthesia (v.1.0), an original work by Weidong Yang, George Bonner, David Ryan Hall, Kate Jenkins, and Joey Yang, which was first performed in public on November 17, 2013, at The Garage in San Francisco.

 ##License:

 The MIT License (MIT)

-Copyright (c) 2013 Weidong Yang, George Bonner, David Ryan Hall, Kate Jenkins, Joey Yang
+Copyright (c) 2014 Weidong Yang, Kayvon Ghashghai, Ian Henderson, and Ash Hoover

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: